reverendlovejoy43782/polkahack/README.md

 - Utilizes React for dynamic user interface management, including state management (useState, useEffect) for controlling web view displays and interaction with Ethereum smart contracts.
 - Incorporates ethers.js for Ethereum blockchain interactions, enabling contract interactions via Contract and JsonRpcProvider components.
 - Establishes a connection to Ethereum networks (local or Moonbeam) using environmental configurations for contract address, RPC URLs, and private keys.
+- loads Voting App to perform vote proposal / submission and voting in iframe.
+In the future it will also integrate the verification route.
+Voting app is a Flask application utilizing Node.js (light client, Subscan API).

 #### Smart contract (EVM, Solidity)